-- Under these four assumptions, we can use the Wald estimator to estimate the local average treatment effect (LATE) - sometimes called the complier average treatment effect. - This is the ATE among the compliers: those that take the treatment when encouraged to do so. - That is, the LATE theorem (proof in the appendix), states that:
+- Under these four assumptions, we can use the Wald estimator to estimate the local average treatment effect (LATE) - sometimes called the complier average treatment effect. - This is the ATE among the compliers: those that take the treatment when encouraged to do so. - That is, the LATE theorem, states that:

-- Under these four assumptions, we can use the Wald estimator to estimate the local average treatment effect (LATE) - sometimes called the complier average treatment effect. - This is the ATE among the compliers: those that take the treatment when encouraged to do so. - That is, the LATE theorem (proof in the appendix), states that:
+- Under these four assumptions, we can use the Wald estimator to estimate the local average treatment effect (LATE) - sometimes called the complier average treatment effect. - This is the ATE among the compliers: those that take the treatment when encouraged to do so. - That is, the LATE theorem, states that: